TheEverythingologist/TAWebScraper/README.md

 A simple way to tell if your IP address is being flagged as throttling is to check `https://www.trueachievements.com/games.aspx`.
 If no games load, your IP address is currently being flagged and you will need to change IP addresses to run the script or simply wait.

+This project is for **educational and personal use only**.
+Please do **not use this script to overload or damage TrueAchievements' servers**.
+The author is not responsible for any violation of TrueAchievements’ Terms of Service.

 **Please be considerate of TA servers and do NOT run this script more than once every 24 hours.**

-Additionally, `game_data/` is regularly updated on the github repo to reflect recent data to prevent superfluous rescans and page requests.
-Please perform a git pull to check for the latest data before running the script.

 ### Criteria for Rescan
 Games are rescanned if and only if any of the following criteria are met: